DaniCh-Coder/Data_Analysis/data-needed-for-project.md

 # Data needed for a project
+Understanding what data is needed for a data analysis project is so important that regulations and frameworks (templates) have been developed for this purpose.

+## Introduction
 Understanding what data is necessary for a data analysis project helps define its utility function.
 In general, best practices emerge from experience, both for defining essential data and for understanding the type of data that best represents it.
 The table in the figure shows, for example, a data structure for a customer file or table.